romland/llemmings/README.md

 "// HUMAN: I Have no hair left.
 I ran out of patience.
 I, bad human, added this line."

 This is essentially cheating.
-But we all cheat.
+But we are humans, we cheat.

 ## Contributing and pull requests